Every iPad model is reduced ahead of Black Friday

 When will Black Friday iPad deals start in 2025?

-As always, Black Friday will fall on the first Friday after Thanksgiving in the US, meaning this year it’ll take place this Friday 28 November, with the shopping bonanza coming to a close on Cyber Monday (1 December).
-But if you’ve shopped the sales in recent years, you’ll know that retailers generally don’t stick to those dates anymore.
-In fact, Currys, Argos and Very kicked off their Black Friday sales earlier this month.
+Traditionally Black Friday takes place on the first Friday after Thanksgiving in the US, which means this year it’ll take place on Friday, 28 November right through to Cyber Monday (1 December).
+However if you’re a regular Black Friday shopper, you’ll know that you can snap up deals well ahead of this date.
+In fact, Currys, Argos and Very rolled out their Black Friday deals at the start of November.

 Will Apple have a Black Friday sale in 2025?